-There has been, and most likely will always be, a spirited debate of which type of In-Ear Monitor (IEM) cable is the best.
+There has been, and most likely will always be, a spirited debate about which type of In-Ear Monitor (IEM) cable is the best.
 Should you buy copper or silver?
-Maybe silver plated copper?
-Maybe tinsel wire verses stranded?
+Maybe silver-plated copper?
+Maybe tinsel wire versus stranded?
 There are more options available in the world than the average consumer cares to comprehend.
-Factor in the difference between casual music listening, stage performance and true audiophile sound quality.
+Factor in the difference between casual music listening, stage performance, and true audiophile sound quality.
 The listening environment changes from one to another.

 The Active Lifestyle

 How often do IEM cables end up in a tangled mass of wire?
 The design of the cable is truly put to the test when that occurs.
 There is a solution to make cables last longer when they are repeatedly tangled together.
-A type of wire used at P1 Technologies called “tinsel” is designed to flex multiple times, form sharp bends and resist breaking better than the more traditional stranded wire.
+A type of wire used at P1 Technologies called “tinsel” is designed to flex multiple times, form sharp bends, and resist breaking better than the more traditional stranded wire.
 Tinsel wire is made by flattening round copper conductors into strips.
-These strips are then silver plated to aid in corrosion prevention.
-The flat plated copper strips are then wound around a fiber strength member to give the bunch better break strength.
+These strips are then silver-plated to aid in corrosion prevention.
+The flat-plated copper strips are then wound around a fiber-strength member to give the bunch better break strength.
 Next, the wound bundle has an outer jacket applied over it to insulate the wires.
-Finally, a number of these jacketed bundles are twisted together to make twisted pairs, triads, quads and even eight conductor wires.
+Finally, a number of these jacketed bundles are twisted together to make twisted pairs, triads, quads, and even eight conductor wires.
 One major benefit of P1 Technologies/’ tinsel wire is the small wire sizes that can be achieved, making the cables even more flexible.
-Tinsel wire is an excellent choice for an active lifestyle, giving the user long life and worry free use of their IEM cables.
-Tinsel wire also works best for most casual listeners or the stage performer using IEMs.
+Tinsel wire is an excellent choice for an active lifestyle, giving the user a long life and worry-free use of their IEM cables.
+Tinsel wire also works best for most casual listeners or stage performers using IEMs.

-Cables like the Motion Series from P1 Techologies use tinsel wire construction, to create highly flexible cables that resists real life usage very well.
+Cables like the Motion Series from P1 Technologies use tinsel wire construction, to create highly flexible cables that resist real-life usage very well.
 These cables are available in several colors and lengths.
-There are two IEM connector options, traditional 2-pin and MMCX, making them a versatile product line compatible with a wide range if IEM brands.
+There are two IEM connector options, traditional 2-pin, and MMCX, making them a versatile product line compatible with a wide range of IEM brands.

 The Audiophile